-Figure 153 depicts the timing to transmit the TDD SSW Feedback frame for TDD individual BF.
+Figure 153 depicts the timing to transmit the TDD SSW Feedback frame for unscheduled TDD individual BF.

 Change text at P325 L19 as follow

 TDD SSW frames that are sent from the same transmit DMG antenna shall have the same TX Antenna ID subfield value.
-TDD SSW frames that are sent from the same transmit antenna sector shall have the same TX Sector ID subfield value.
+TDD SSW frames that are sent from the same transmit antenna sector shall have the same TX Sector ID subfield, Beamforming Time Unit, Transmit Period, Responder Feedback Offset, Initiator Ack Offset and Number of Requested Feedback values.
 These frames shall be transmitted with the same transmit power and the PPDUs carrying these frames shall not include TRN fields.

 Change text at P325 L35 as follow

-If the initiator is an AP or a PCP, the link between the initiator and responder is in the active state (see 11.53), and the initiator has sent the responder at least one frame with a TDD Slot Structure element and a TDD Slot Schedule element, then the initiator should use TDD BF slots to send TDD SSW and TDD SSW Ack frames to the responder.
-In this case, the Transmit Period subfield shall be set to zero.
+If the link between the initiator and responder is in the active state (see 11.53), and the initiator has sent the responder at least one frame with a TDD Slot Structure element and a TDD Slot Schedule element, then the initiator should use TDD BF slots to send TDD SSW and TDD SSW Ack frames to the responder.
+In this case, the Transmit Period, Responder Feedback Offset, Initiator Ack Offset, Initiator Transmit Offset and Responder Transmit Offset, subfields shall be set to zero.

 Add text at P326 L1 as follow

+Equations (3), (4), (5) and (6) indicate the time offset calculation in case unscheduled TDD beamforming is performed.
+In case scheduled TDD beamforming is performed, the initiator shall send TDD SSW and TDD SSW Ack frames in the TDD slots assigned for BF TDD slots from the initiator to the responder.
+The responder shall send TDD SSW Feedback and the Announce frames, with a TDD Route element containing the results of the TDD beamforming, in the first TDD slot assigned to Basic TDD slot from the responder to the initiator.

 Change text at P326 L14 as follow

-Figure 153 depicts the timing to transmit the TDD SSW Feedback frame for TDD individual BF.
+Figure 153 depicts the timing to transmit the TDD SSW Feedback frame for unscheduled TDD individual BF.

 Change text at P327 L8 as follow

-The TDD SSW Ack frame shall include the sector used by the initiator to transmit the TDD SSW Ack in the TX Sector ID subfield, the sector used by the responder to transmit the TDD SSW Feedback frame in the Decoded TX Sector ID subfield, the measured SNR of the decoded TDD SSW Feedback frame in the SNR Report subfield and the time offsets to exchange Announce frames containing STA capabilities and network configuration.
+The TDD SSW Ack frame shall include the sector used by the initiator to transmit the TDD SSW Ack in the TX Sector ID subfield, the sector used by the responder to transmit the TDD SSW Feedback frame in the Decoded TX Sector ID subfield, the measured SNR of the decoded TDD SSW Feedback frame in the SNR Report subfield and, in the case of unscheduled TDD beamforming, the time offsets for the future exchange of Announce frames containing the responder’s TDD Route element and the initiator’s TDD Slot Structure and TDD Slot Schedule elements.

 For TDD individual BF, an initiator may request the responder to stop its receive sector sweeping by setting the End of Training subfield to 1 in transmitted TDD SSW frames.
-Upon reception of a TDD SSW Feedback frame with the End of Training subfield equal to 1, the initiator shall send one or more TDD SSW Ack frames to the responder with End of Training subfield set to 1 at the time offset indicated by equation (4).
-The initiator may also set the End of Training subfield in SSW Ack frames to 1 even if the End of Training subfield in a received TDD SSW Feedback frame was not set to 1.
+Upon reception of a TDD SSW Feedback frame with the End of Training subfield equal to 1, the initiator shall send one or more TDD SSW Ack frame to the responder with End of Training subfield set to 1 at the time offset indicated by equation (4) or during an appropriate TDD slot allocated via the TDD Slot Schedule element..
 After sending a TDD SSW Ack frame with End of Training subfield equal to 1, the initiator shall configure its receive and transmit DMG antenna and sector index as indicated, respectively, in the Decoded TX Antenna ID and Decoded TX Sector ID subfields of the TDD SSW Feedback frame received from the responder in which its End of Training subfield was set to 1.
 The initiator shall use this DMG antenna and sector for its subsequent transmissions and receptions with the responder, until another sector is negotiated.